FOREX-Dollar ends July on sour note on weak U.S. labor cost data

 The euro rebounded strongly against the greenback following Thursday's losses in the wake of encouraging inflation data in the euro zone.

-A nearly 3 percent drop in Brent crude oil prices hurt the Norwegian crown, Australian dollar and other commodity-linked currencies, but they turned higher as the greenback stumbled on the disappointing 0.2 percent gain in labor costs in the second quarter.
+A near 1 percent drop in Brent crude oil prices hurt the Norwegian crown, Australian dollar and other commodity-linked currencies, but they turned higher as the greenback stumbled on the disappointing 0.2 percent gain in labor costs in the second quarter.

+Fed policy-makers have been concerned about the absence of wage pressure even as the jobless rate hit its lowest in over seven years in June.
+The latest ECI reading also tempered the optimism from Thursday's report on second-quarter U.S. growth.

 "It knocked the knees out of the dollar longs.
 It took everyone by shock," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

-A stronger-than-forecast report on U.S. Midwest factory activity took some of the sting out of the ECI report.
+A stronger-than-forecast report on U.S. Midwest factory activity removed some of the sting from the ECI report.

-The greenback trimmed its losses in late trading following comments from St. Louis Federal Reserve Bank President James Bullard in an interview with the Wall Street Journal, who downplayed the tepid ECI figure.

-"We are (in a) good position to make the first normalization move," Bullard told the paper, adding he was open for a rate hike in September.
+The dollar index was at 96.599, down 0.98 percent for its biggest one-day decline in nearly eight weeks.
+It was on track for a 1.2 percent gain in July.

-The dollar fell 0.2 percent to 123.93 yen after touching a near seven-week high on Thursday.
-It gained 1.2 percent versus the yen in July.
+The dollar fell 0.3 percent to 123.71 yen after touching a near seven-week high on Thursday.
+It was on track to rise 1 percent versus the yen in July.

-The next big moment for the greenback will be the July U.S. jobs report, which, if it shows further jobs growth, may spur traders to add bullish bets on the dollar, analysts said.
+The next big moment for the greenback will be the July U.S. jobs report.

+"The trend of dollar strength will probably continue heading into the U.S. jobs data next week," Shinji Kureda, head of FX trading group at Sumitomo Mitsui Banking Corp. in Tokyo.

-Meanwhile, currencies closely linked to oil and commodities prices fell earlier Friday on fears about global oversupply and diminishing demand from China before they recovered on the dollar's downturn.
+Meanwhile, currencies closely linked to oil and commodities prices fell earlier Friday on fears about global oversupply and diminishing demand from China before they recovered from the dollar's downturn.

-The dollar ended flat against the Norwegian crown at 8.1667 crowns for a monthly gain of 4.1 percent.
+The dollar fell 0.7 percent against the Norwegian crown at 8.1058 crowns, reducing its monthly gain to 3.3 percent.

-The Aussie dollar gained 0.2 percent versus the greenback at $0.7303, paring its loss in July to 5.3 percent.
+The Aussie dollar gained 0.7 percent versus the greenback at $0.7341, putting it on track for a 4.7 percent loss in July.
 (Additional reporting by Jemima Kelly and Patrick Graham in London, Masayuki Kitano in Singapore and Hideyuki Sano in Tokyo; Editing by Mark Heinrich and James Dalgleish)

+* Files for mixed shelf of up to $50.0 million - sec filing Source text (http://bit.ly/2nJucCS) Further company coverage:

+BUENOS AIRES, March 28 Argentina's economic activity grew in January compared with the same month the prior year and the country's poverty rate fell in the second half of 2016, government data showed on Tuesday, suggesting the economy has begun a rebound after a tough recession.